KelseyRMonson/Umbrella-Academy/Debugging-Cleaning/Debugging_Examples.md

 * The thought processes to use when approaching errors
 * That the text of the errors themselves can be misleading!
 Try to think things through logically before getting sidetracked chasing down an erroneous error message.

+But first...
-The first thing to do when you're just getting started, especially when confronted with a scary error like in Example 3, is to Google it!
+* When you're just getting started, especially when confronted with a scary error like in Example 3, Google it!

-Chances are, someone has had the same problem (or similar), and a kind soul has walked them through the steps to fix it.
+* Chances are, someone has had the same problem (or similar), and a kind soul has walked them through the steps to fix it.

-Just copy/paste the error into Google, and it should point you in the right direction.
+* Just copy/paste the error into Google, and it should point you in the right direction.

 Happy bug hunting! 🪲